University of Manitoba: Libraries, Museums, and Archives

-Scholarships and Awards
+Scholarships and awards

 The university offers numerous scholarships, bursaries and awards.
 One of these is the Diane Loranger Memorial Scholarship which can given to a second- or third-year full-time student in the geological sciences who has a minimum GPA of 3.5.

 University governance and administration

 Governance

-The governance of the U of M is defined by The University of Manitoba Act.
+The governance of the University of Manitobais defined by The University of Manitoba Act.

 As per the Act, the university is governed through a bicameral system, consisting of two separate governing bodies: the Senate, the academic body responsible for academic matters (including policy); and a Board of Governors, the governing body who exercises exclusive control over financial policy and have formal authority in all other matters.

 Chancellor

 As the titular head of the university, the chancellor confers all degrees, is a member of both the Board of Governors and the Senate, and acts as a university ambassador when needed.

-Since its establishment, the U of Manitoba has had fourteen chancellors in total.
+Since its establishment, the University of Manitoba has had fourteen chancellors in total.
 However, following the first chancellor, between 1904 and 1908, no successor was appointed by the Government.